 \section{Performance Evaluation}

-In this section, we will introduce the three environments for evaluation in Section~\ref{sec:eval:env}, and the experiment/simulation setup and comparison plan in Section~\ref{sec:eval:setup}.
-Then, we will discuss the obtained results and ablation study results in Section~\ref{sec:eval:results} and \ref{sec:eval:ablation}, respectively.
+In this section, we will introduce the three environments for evaluation in Sect.~\ref{sec:eval:env}, and the experiment/simulation setup and comparison plan in Sect.~\ref{sec:eval:setup}.
+Then we will discuss the results obtained and the results of the ablation study in Sect.~\ref{sec:eval:results} and \ref{sec:eval:ablation}, respectively.